YifengChen94/Pedestrian-traffic-detection/README.md

 2.Default anchors are used.
 If you use your own anchors, probably some changes are needed.

-3.For detecting pedestrain, you can change the threshold value in order to fit your practical application.
+3.For detecting pedestrain, you can modify the threshold value in order to fit your practical application.
 Spectific information is listed below:
 ```python
   self.threshold = 3    # detecting whether person in
   self.out_boxes = out_boxes